golemfactory/yagna-docs/provider-tutorials/provider-cli.md

 }
 ```

-#### Enabling and Disabling Outbound Traffic
+#### Disabling Outbound Traffic

-You can enable or disable the entire outbound traffic regardless of other rules settings by using the following commands:
+You can disable the entire outbound traffic regardless of other rules settings by using the following commands:

 ```
 $ ya-provider rule set outbound disable
 ```

+To enable it back, run:

 ```
 $ ya-provider rule set outbound enable